space-wizards/space-station-14/README.md

 Impstation is a fork of Space Station 14, a remake of SS13 that runs on [Robust Toolbox](https://github.com/space-wizards/RobustToolbox), its homegrown engine written in C#.

+While we are not a server that allows sexual content, <b>we do not allow people under the age of 20 to play on Impstation.</b>

 ## Links

 [Website](https://impstation.gay/) | [Discord](https://discord.gg/TGNz3cEkag) | [Steam](https://store.steampowered.com/app/1255460/Space_Station_14/) | [Standalone Download](https://spacestation14.io/about/nightlies/)